 Accreditation does not extend to nonexistent colleges of podiatric medicine.
 The Council will withdraw candidate status or withdraw accreditation immediately of any college of podiatric medicine that is closed or otherwise terminated voluntarily.
 Actions to withdraw candidate status or withdraw accreditation voluntarily are not subject to further review under the procedural reconsideration and appeal processes.
-Upon learning of the closing of a college of podiatric medicine or its financial insolvency, the Council will notify the U. S. Secretary of Education, each state board of podiatric medicine, the regional accrediting agency (if the institution holds membership in a regional accrediting association), and the public of said action no later than 30 days after a decision is made.
+Upon learning of the closing of a college of podiatric medicine or its financial insolvency, the Council will notify the US Secretary of Education, each state board of podiatric medicine, the nationally recognized institutional accrediting agency (if the institution holds membership in a nationally recognized institutional accrediting association), and the public of said action no later than 30 days after a decision is made.